 Chris has been a part-time pottery and ceramicist for 25 years in the Boulder / Denver area.
 Chris has worked with the City of Boulder’s Pottery Lab and the Potter’s Guild as a clay maker, glaze tech and pottery instructor for the past 15 years.
 Most recently, he has worked at the Pottery Lab as a teacher; he created a clay recycling program for the Pottery Lab that has been very successful.

 Since graduating with an MFA from the University of Oregon, I have taught ceramics at many places in Colorado and other western states.
 I believe art is a visual language of personal symbols and my work is a rough sketch or diary of my life.
 The collection of individual events and the emotional ebb and flow of everyday life eventually stream into a coherent current through my work.

-Kathryn has been teaching the beginning pottery classes at the Boulder Pottery Lab for the past year and, prior to that, she was a teaching assistant for 9 years.
+Kathryn has been teaching the beginning pottery classes at the Boulder Pottery Lab since 2014 and, prior to that, she was a teaching assistant for 9 years.
 She loves the enthusiasm and eagerness of beginning students and finds it very rewarding to see their skills and knowledge about the clay process grow.
 Her own work is primarily functional yet she is always searching for a way to embellish the ordinary and bring beauty into everyday life.

 My first experience with clay was in the Pottery Lab's beginner class 12 years ago.
 I was immediately hooked.
 I mostly do wheel-thrown functional ware, and my focus is on surfaces, using sgraffito and other texturing techniques.